 Students may appeal for the following:

-- Adding courses during during the current term after academic calendar deadlines (see “Appeals to add courses” section below).
+- Adding courses after the beginning of finals week or in previous terms (see “Appeals to add courses” section below).

 - Withdraw courses with or without tuition refunds.

 - Change course options (grade mode and credit load).

 The Enrollment Policy Appeals Board does not adjudicate any of the following:

 - Grade Grievance appeals.